kapost/cabbage_doc/README.md

 If there is no default value, then `nothing` will be selected by default.
 However if the parameter in question is required, a default value **MUST** be provided.

-By running `rake cabbagedoc`, CabbageDoc parses all comments and generates the necessary metadata which is then used to render the documentation.

 An `Array` represents a flat array of values and a `Hash` a group of key-value pairs.

 Nested `hashes` are not supported at this point in time.